In Conversation: Zoé Whitley and Anqi Li on ‘Jack Whitten’

-Please join us for a conversation in celebration of the exhibition ‘Jack Whitten,’ entitled ‘Art is Our Compass to the Cosmos.’
-The exhibition is Whitten’s first solo exhibition in Asia and will on view at Hauser & Wirth Hong Kong through 31 July.
-Dr. Zoé Whitley, Director of Chisenhale Gallery and Anqi Li, Curator of Education and Public Programmes at Para Site, will be in conversation on the legendary artist.
-The conversation will start with a virtual gallery walkthrough and expand on how—to call on Whitten’s words from his final log entry in 2017—‘art is our compass to the cosmos.’
+We joined Zoé Whitley, Director of Chisenhale Gallery and Anqi Li, Curator of Education and Public Programmes at Para Site for a conversation in celebration of the exhibition ‘Jack Whitten,’ entitled ‘Art is Our Compass to the Cosmos.’
+The exhibition is Whitten’s first solo exhibition in Asia and is on view at Hauser & Wirth Hong Kong through 31 July.
+The conversation starts with a virtual gallery walkthrough and expands on how—to call on Whitten’s words from his final log entry in 2017—‘art is our compass to the cosmos.’

 About Dr. Zoé Whitley

 Dr. Zoé Whitley is, since March 2020, director of Chisenhale Gallery in London’s East End.
 A leading non-profit space founded by artists, Chisenhale produces and commissions new works of art with emerging British and international artists.
 In 2020, Zoé curated Frieze London’s special themed section, Possessions, exploring spirituality and contemporary art, and co-curated Elijah Pierce’s America at the Barnes Foundation in Philadelphia.
 Previous exhibitions to her credit include Cathy Wilkes’ British Pavilion presentation at the Venice Biennale in 2019 and co-curating the award-winning Soul of a Nation: Art in the Age of Black Power.
 She writes widely on contemporary artists and 20th century designers, including a children’s book on Frank Bowling and a forthcoming title in the same series on Sophie Taeuber-Arp.